benmvp/slides/2023/connecttech/divops.md

 - We could roll our own perf monitoring on top of **Core Web Vitals**
 - Or we can go full Sass and use a tool like **SpeedCurve**...
   - It specifically does real-user monitoring
-- All of the previous mega tools (Datadog, etc.) have their own RUM offerings too
+- All of the previous mega monitoring tools (Datadog, etc.) have their own RUM offerings too
 - And because these run entirely on the frontend...
   - DivOps! 😅